ArenKDesai/Aren-s-Notes/graphics lec.md

 The line that goes perpendicular to a trangle --- the line pointing outward of the line --- is the triangle's **normal**.

 In 2D, we just had to worry about points (0D), curves / lines (1D), surfaces (2D).
 Now, we also worry about volumes (3D).
 This is for mechanical design or 3D printing.
 In graphics for VR, games, etc., we usually omit insides.

+The tangent to a curve is a vector, and the normal to a curve is a plane.